New York State 4-H Youth Development

 About

-New York State 4-H Youth Development Programs connect kids and teens to hands-on projects in areas like health, science, agriculture, and civic engagement.
-In these programs, participants complete projects in a positive environment with guidance from adult mentors and are encouraged to take on proactive leadership roles.
-Kids experience 4-H through in-school and after-school programs, school and community clubs, and 4-H camps, with enrollment handled through each county's Cooperative Extension Office.
+New York State 4-H Youth Development connects youth to hands-on learning opportunities in areas such as health, science, agriculture, and civic engagement.
+In this program, kids and teens complete projects in these areas in a positive environment with guidance from adult mentors and are encouraged to take on proactive leadership roles.
+Kids experience 4-H through in-school and after-school programs, school and community clubs, and 4-H camps, and enrollment in 4-H programs is done through each county's Cooperative Extension Office.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.